Menu

 NameTypeDescription

-ref optionalstringThe loyalty card unique ref.
-Defaults to null if omitted.
+ref optionalstringThe unique reference for the loyalty card.
+Defaults to null if not specified.

-deltadecimalThe number of points to add to the card balance.
-Use a negative number to remove points.
+deltadecimalThe points to be added to the card balance.
+Use a negative value to deduct points.

 Example: